＜＜ Related Videos ＞＞

 - What do you use Lean Six Sigma for? 【Business Process Improvement!】

 - Why has Lean Six Sigma been spreading so much in the world? 【Growing rapidly in service operations】

-Hello, this is Mike Negami, Lean Sigma Black Belt.
-Today‘s theme is “Why has Lean Sigma been spreading so much in the world?”
+Hi, this is Mike Negami, Lean Sigma Black Belt.

 << Mike’s Comment >>

 This is the 3rd post in this series.
 I’m making each YouTube episode in both English and Japanese, so I’ve now uploaded 6 videos in all.

 At the beginning, it took a considerable amount of time to prepare to film a video.
 I’ve gotten more used to it by now.
 However, editing videos still takes some time, even so.

 This episode explains the history of Lean Sigma and what Lean Sigma is.
 We’ll start with Six Sigma, then I’ll go on to explain why and how GE evolved Lean Sigma.
 Japanese companies influenced that evolution greatly.